Normalizing flows as approximations of optimal transport maps via linear-control neural ODEs: Conclusions

 \subsection{Acknowledgments}

 A.S. acknowledges partial support from INdAM--GNAMPA.
-A.S. wants to thank Ismael Medina for the helpful discussions. {The majority of this work was developed while S.F. was supported by the Lagrange Mathematics and Computation Research Center which S.F. aknowledges.} S.F. benefits from the support of MUR (PRIN project 202244A7YL).
-S.F. wishes to thank Luca Nenna for related discussions.
+A.S. wants to thank Ismael Medina for the helpful discussions. {The majority of this work was developed while S.F. was supported by the Lagrange Mathematics and Computation Research Center which S.F. aknowledges.} S.F. benefits from the support of MUR (PRIN project 202244A7YL) and thanks DipE awarded to the DIMA-Unige (CUP D33C23001110001).
+S.F. wishes to thank Luca Nenna and Simone Di Marino for related discussions and suggestions.